knitterJ/the-easiest-and-the-fastest-way-to-start-using-OpenGL/Windows/2.GLFW-or-FREEGLUT-alternatively/readme.md

+## Intro

 Next item to configure is GLFW.
-Based on the official specification:

-GLFW is a toolkit, built on top of OpenGL, that handles tasks such as opening an OpenGL window and reading keyboard and mouse input.
+Based on the official specification GLFW is a toolkit, that connects OpenGL with your operating system.
+It's responsible for the tasks such as opening window or reading keyboard input.
 So basically, if you want to display a window and see any result, toolkit like GLFW needs to be properly configured.
 Another very popular toolkit similar to GLFW is Freeglut.
-As you encounter programs and tutorials based on both of them, I prepared instructions how to configure Freeglut as well.
+As you encounter programs and tutorials based on both of them, I also prepared instructions [how to configure Freeglut](https://github.com/knitterJ/the-easiest-way-to-start-using-OpenGL-MinGW-glfw-or-freeglut-glad-or-glew-no-cmake/tree/main/Windows/FREEGLUT).
+If your code contains `include <GL/glut.h>` or `include <GL/freeglut.h>` go directly to the link above.
-List of further alternative toolkits can be found here: https://www.opengl.org/resources/libraries/windowtoolkits/.

-But first let's come back to the configuration of GLFW.
+## How to configure GLFW

-a) Download 32-bit Windows binaries (no matter whether you have 64 or 32-bit Windows) from the official GLFW website https://www.glfw.org/download.html and unpack the zip,
+a) Download 32-bit Windows binaries from the official GLFW website https://www.glfw.org/download.html and unpack the zip (no matter whether you have 64 or 32-bit Windows),

 b) Go to include folder, copy GLFW and paste it to `C:\MinGW\include`